 This Safeguarding Policy is based on the following key principles:

-ERT acknowledges that some children or vulnerable adults, including those who are disabled can be particularly vulnerable to abuse, and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.
+ERT acknowledges that some children or adults at risk, including those who are disabled can be particularly vulnerable to abuse, and we accept the responsibility to take reasonable and appropriate steps to ensure their welfare.